longzheng/open-dynamic-export/README.md

     end
 ```

-The initial plan is to implement a SEP2 direct gateway client that interacts directly with the utility server and the DER (solar inverters).
+The initial plan is to implement a direct gateway client that interacts directly with the utility server and the DER (solar inverters).
 This client will be hosted on-site (e.g. home server/Raspberry Pi) using a Docker container and communicate directly with DER in the same local network using Modbus TCP.

 The downside of a direct client approach is the registration process is manual and requires generating keys and certificates for each site/NMI.
-If the project is successful, a future cloud hosted instance will use a cloud proxy gateway architecture to allow self-service registration.
+If the project is successful, a future version will allow self-service registration or a cloud-hosted aggregator proxy.

 ## Features